fgonzalez3/beluga_metagenome/china_metagenome.md

 # Further Quality Control

 Running FASTQC showed numerous quality metric failures.
 Specifically, Per base sequence content, Per sequence GC content, Sequence duplication levels, and Overrepresented sequences metrics failed.
 To troubleshoot, I ran some additional quality control in order to make downstream analysis easier.
 I (a) first trimmed low-quality bases and (b) deduplicated reads.
 Afterward, I ran FASTQC on this parsed-through data.
 For my trimming of low-quality bases, I followed the procedure of the Beluga metagenome paper as closely as possible to replicate their results.
-That would be encompassed by using a sliding window of 5 and trimming bases with a <20 quality score, removing reads shorter than 200bp, and removing N bases (LEADING:0 and TRAILING:0).
+That would be encompassed by using a sliding window of 5 and trimming bases with a <20 quality score, removing reads shorter than 200bp, and removing low-bases at the beginning and end of the reads (LEADING:3 and TRAILING:3).

 ```
 #!/bin/bash